-- Prevailing incentives favour the maintenance of the status quo (in semi-arid water scarce areas, such as Spain, incentives to retain water are weaker than in relatively water abundant areas, such as the Baltic countries). - A NWRM might be rational from an overall cost-benefit perspective but still nonappealing for those in charge of implementing it.
-Voluntary acceptance, in forestry and agriculture, requires properly designed economic incentives - The CAP reform (CAP pillar 1: greening but also RDP) can be one example (more: ESIF // partnership agreements; CCA & DRR; R&TD and innovation funds; LIFE; EIB). - If NWRM's benefits are not public goods (non-rival and non-excludable) how could beneficiaries pay for them? - The cost-recovery issue: if in addition to water management, NWRM serve many other purposes how should these measures be financed? - Can payment for environmental services be based upon public information and ex-post evaluation?
+- Prevailing incentives favour the maintenance of the status quo (in semi-arid water scarce areas in the Mediterranean, incentives to retain water are weaker than in relatively water abundant areas). - A NWRM might be rational from an overall cost-benefit perspective but still nonappealing for those in charge of implementing it.
+Voluntary acceptance, in forestry and agriculture, requires properly designed economic incentives - The CAP reform (CAP pillar 1: greening but also RDP) can be one example (more: ESIF // partnership agreements; CCA & DRR; R&TD and innovation funds; LIFE; EIB). - If NWRM's benefits are not public goods (non-rival and non-excludable) how could beneficiaries pay for them? - The cost-recovery issue: if in addition to water management, NWRM serve many other purposes how should these measures be financed? - Can payment for environmental services be based upon public information and expost evaluation?

-Please, bear trade-offs in mind
+Please, bear trade-offs in mind (critical from an economic viewpoint)